SymbianSource/oss.FCL.sftools.dev.build/buildframework/helium/sf/java/signaling/signaling.rst

         </hlm:targetCondition>
     </hlm:signalListenerConfig>

 A signal will then be triggered each time the **target-name** completed.
-The signalInput will then defined how it should be handled.
+The signalInput will then define how it should be handled.

-Other way to trigger a signal is by using the signal task:
+Another way to trigger a signal is by using the signal task:

 .. code-block:: xml